-OTT players like Netflix, Spotify, Hulu & Amazon Prime have given freedom to the consumer.
-The user can watch movies and listen to songs of their choice at any time and on any device like smartphones, laptops, SmartTVs and tablets.
+OTT players like Netflix, Spotify, Hulu & Amazon Prime have given the freedom to the consumer.
+The user can watch movies and listen to songs of their choice at any time and on any device like smartphones, laptops, SmartTVs, and tablets.

-Along with content, a big part of OTT player’s success depends on discovery tools.
-In simple terms, how efficiently and quickly can the user find movies/songs that they are likely to enjoy.
-And in other words how precisely can its Recommendation Engine predict your tastes and show you content accordingly.
+Along with content, a big part of an OTT player’s success depends on discovery tools.
+In simple terms, how efficiently and quickly can the user find movies/songs that they are likely to enjoy?
+And in other words how precisely can its Recommendation Engine predict your tastes and show you content accordingly?

 There are a few key characteristics of a good Recommendation Engine.
 While it should recommend what content similar users are consuming, it should also ensure that users get new content recommendations similar to their taste even if that content may not have been discovered by many other users yet and hence cannot be captured by a traditional approach.
 This will become clear below.

 Following is a combination of approaches

 These analyze both your behavior & others’ behavior and have been prominently used by last.fm and Netflix.
 Unlike Netflix, Spotify doesn’t have a star-based rating system.

 It uses implicit feedback like count of tracks, saved songs in playlists, or visiting the artist s page after listening to a track.
 Once these parameters are established it compares what tracks you like and what any other user like.
 Once it isn’t established that you have similar tastes, songs from each other’s interests are recommended.

 At a scale for millions of users, this is done with matrix mathematics and python libraries.

 This is a huge matrix with one row for each user and each column represents a song in your catalog.
 Then the python libraries run a long matrix factorisation formula similar to this: